-Most other health insurance companies do not offer short term coverage.
-Availability varies by state.
+Most health insurance companies do not offer short term coverage.

 If approved, short term health insurance can usually be in effect as soon as 12.01 AM of the day after the application is received by the health insurance company (done online or faxed), or the day after the postmark if mailed.

 • After the insurance company's site opens, there will be a link to plan coverage information on the first or a following page, as well as quotes and an online application.
 You should read what is and is not covered.

 • Short term health insurance does not cover any pre-existing conditions as defined by the insurer and allowed or specified by state law, e.g., anything diagnosed or treated prior to the effective date, usually the previous 12 months, but may be up to 5 years in some plans.

 • Short term policies are typically designed to be temporary catastrophic coverage.
 Usually, you don't get any co-pays for doctor visits or prescriptions.
 Like other medical expenses in a short term policy, they are paid after you have first paid your chosen policy deductible.

 • A pregnant woman or expectant father is not eligible for a short term policy, in most/all states.

 • In some states, you can apply for up to three consecutive 12 month periods, so if approved, coverage could extend for up to three years.

 • If your answers to the application questions result in an approval, you should recieve an email confirming your policy issue within an hour or two, if not minutes.